RosterElf Logo

 Personal leave policy FAQ

-• Yes.
-Personal leave can be used when an employee is unfit for work due to illness or injury, including mental health conditions.
-Employees do not need to disclose the specific nature of their illness — only that they are genuinely unfit for work.
+• Personal leave can be used when an employee is genuinely unfit for work because of their own illness or injury (including mental health), or to provide care or support to an immediate family or household member who is ill, injured or affected by an unexpected emergency.
+Employees don’t need to disclose the specific nature of their illness — only that they’re unfit for work.